Old-school traders of physical oil teach hedge funds a lesson

 While oil future prices rallied, with hedge funds accumulating a record close to 600 million barrels of oil on paper, real physical cargoes of crude were struggling as refiners held back from buying in the face of surprisingly unseasonable weak demand.

-“Once the refinery runs didn’t materialize and there were some unplaced North Sea cargoes, the market got scared,” a senior trading executive at a major bank said.
+“Once the refinery runs didn’t materialise and there were some unplaced North Sea cargoes, the market got scared,” a senior trading executive at a major bank said.

 “Many people stopped out violently, and volumes exploded.
 This was the sharpest open interest decrease we have had in years - only confirming the magnitude of the pain on the move down.”